ecrin-github/mdrmine/README.md

 See the [sources wiki](https://github.com/ecrin-github/mdrmine-bio-sources/wiki) for more details.

+## Configuration
+- Needs `-A ufw-user-input -p tcp -m tcp --dport 8080 -j ACCEPT` and `-A ufw-user-input -p udp -m udp --dport 8080 -j ACCEPT` on the webapp machine for Tomcat to allow BlueGenes queries (e.g. user login)

 ## Docker deployment
 ### Required configuration
 - Java for compiling sources: `openjdk 11.0.23`